 26 Because of this, God gave them over (paredōken) to dishonorable passions.
-For even their women exchanged (metēllaxan) natural intercourse for unnatural ones as they abandoned natural intercourse with women,
+For even their women exchanged (metēllaxan) natural intercourse for unnatural ones

-27 In the same way (homoiōs) also, men were inflamed with their impulses for one another as men with men committed indecent acts, and with the result that they received in themselves the consequence which was due from their delusion.
+27 In the same way (homoi $\bar{\rm os}$) also, men were inflamed with their impulses for one another

 28 And just as they did not prove to have knowledge of God, he gave them over (paradōken) to a depraved mind to do unfitting deeds.

 29 They have become filled with every kind of wickedness, evil, greed, and depravity.
 They are full of envy, murder, strife, deceit and malice.
-They are gossips, 30 slanderers, God-haters, insolent, arrogant and boastful; they invent ways of doing evil; they disobey their parents;

-31 they are senseless, faithless, heartless, ruthless.
+They are gossips, 30 slanderers, God-haters, insolent, arrogant and boastful; they invent ways of doing evil; they disobey their parents; 31 they are senseless, faithless, heartless, ruthless.
 32 Although they know God's righteous decree that those who do such things deserve death, they not only continue to do these very things but also approve of those who practice them.